reznikmm/gps-tracker/README.md

 ## Usage

  * Flash CubeCell with `source/transmiter/gps.ino`
- * Flash Wireless Stick with `source/receiver/recGPS.ino`
+ * Compile and flash Wireless Stick with `source/receiver/`
  * Put `source/gui/gps.html` on a web server and open it in a web browser.
-   Connect the Wireless Stick with USB-OTG cable.
-Click "LoRa" button and choose the connected device in the list.
+   To connect the Wireless Stick click "LoRa" button and choose the "MyTest" device in the list.
 You should see received GPS position, time (mm:ss), power and phone position.
 Two cirlce marker should be on the map.